7 Facts from our LunaDNA Review

 Review of LunaDNA – Sign Up

-To sign up for an account, you must provide your email address.
+To sign up for an account, you must provide and confirm your email address.

-Email confirmation is required to advance.
 This is done through a two-step authentication using a code sent to your phone number.
-After your account is confirmed, you are asked to agree to their consent.
+After you confirm your account, you next agree to their consent.
 Once done, you can explore data upload options.

 Review of LunaDNA – Upload Data

 Once signed up, the first step to using the service is to upload your DNA and health data.
 It accepts files from 23andMe, AncestryDNA, MyHeritage, and FamilyTree DNA.
 It also asks for users to supplement their genomic raw data with health data.